Otago (National Provincial Championship)

 Otago are a New Zealand professional rugby union team based in Dunedin, New Zealand.
 The union was originally established in 1881, with the National Provincial Championship established in 1976.
 They now play in the reformed National Provincial Championship competition.
 They play their home games at Forsyth Barr Stadium in Dunedin in the Otago region.
 The team is affiliated with the Highlanders Super Rugby franchise.
 Their home playing colours are navy blue and gold.

 Current squad

-The Otago squad for the 2025 Bunnings NPC is:
+The Otago squad for the 2026 Hilux NPC season is: